opendatacube/datacube-explorer/docs/config.rst

 Configuration
 =============

-Dataube Explorer can be configured either from a file or environment variables.
+Datacube Explorer can be configured either from a file or environment variables.

 Configuring from Python Files
 -----------------------------

-On startup, Dataube Explorer looks for and loads the file named :file:`settings.env.py`, a Python file with options as top level global variables.
+On startup, Datacube Explorer looks for and loads the file named :file:`settings.env.py`, a Python file with options as top level global variables.